Want to increase the number of livestock farmers in your area raising grass-fed beef and pasture-raised pork and poultry?

 Proponents of the Rounds Act argue that if these state meat inspection programs meet federal inspection standards, producers who use those federally regulated processing standards ought to be allowed to sell their meat in neighboring states.
 This would strengthen local food economies and open new markets for producers.
 This would open access to new markets and strengthen local economies.

-The New Markets for State-Inspected Meat and Poultry Act, was last introduced in 2018, by U.S. Sens.
-Mike Rounds (R-S.D.) and Angus King (I-Maine).
+The New Markets for State-Inspected Meat and Poultry Act was reintroduced in 2025 by U.S. Sens.
+Mike Rounds (R-S.D.) with 9 cosponsors.

 A little history